 Sage, in partnership with Pro Bono Students Canada (PBSC), is assisting with the completion of Power of Attorney, Personal Directives, and Wills for low-resourced seniors who qualify for this service.
 An income assessment will be completed by the students to verify qualification for this free service.
 All documentation will be completed virtually by the students with the senior and reviewed and signed by a lawyer to ensure accuracy.

 Please note, the Free Wills Clinic is not accepting referrals at this time.
-The Clinic will be on hold until January 2022.
+The Clinic will be on hold until further notice.
 Please check back for more information.